Volume XXIX, Issue 13

 Joshua Becker (Director of operations): jbecker@epigenesisprogram.org

-Raphaela Cassandra (Director of Community Relations): rcassandra@epigenesisprogram.org
+Raphaela Cassandra (Director of Community Relations): rcassandra@epigenesisprogram

 Jaamal Barnes (Director of Communications):jbarnes@epigenesisprogram.org